-One of the most common requests that users have made about Author Website in a Box has to do e-commence.
+One of the most common requests that users have made about Author Website in a Box has to do with e-commence.
 They want to sell books or ebooks from their site, which I fully appreciate.

 Adding e-commerce functions is on my to do list, but I don’t know when I will be able to get to it.
 Building a store, and making sure it will work after you install your site in its new home, is not a simple task (or at least, I have not found a simple way to do this).